Got an email today that I thought I would share about homeschool high school electives. It is from HSLDA.

 What are Electives?

-Some electives are skill based; others are academic in nature.
-For example, home maintenance and repair is a course that teaches your teen skills useful in owning a home, or for saving money, or in starting a business.
+Some electives are skill-based; others are academic in nature.
+For example, home maintenance and repair is a course that teaches your teen skills useful in owning a home or saving money, or in starting a business.
 Geography is also useful especially if your teen does a lot of traveling, but it is an academic-based elective falling under the history umbrella.

 How Many Electives to Choose?